 - Careful selection of the design team to ensure requisite design expertise in addition to capacity and experience.

 - Establish appropriate contingencies. and clear and rigorous documentation;

 - Engage design advice from the architect to assist with the design quality management in brief and contract development.

 - The client understands the impartial role of the architect and their expert advice, independent of the builder.

 - Ensure provision for independent design advice at key project milestones.
-This may include advice from a design quality team or design review at the end of schematic design or design development.
+This may include advice from a Design Quality Team or design review at the end of Concept Design or design development.

 Key initiatives adopted to protect the design quality